Itential Frequently Asked Questions

 What are Actions in Lifecycle Manager?

-Actions are workflows, created in Automation Studio, that are built to operate on a service.
+Actions are workflows, created in Design Studio, that are built to operate on a service.
 By default, Create, Update and Delete actions are provided for all LCM models.
 LCM designers can define more actions as needed for any given model.

 Does Lifecycle Manager become source of truth for networks?